Jimmy-YMJ/easy-react/README.md

 Use in browser:

 Scripts for browser is under [build](https://github.com/Jimmy-YMJ/easy-react/tree/master/build) directory, use `easy-react.js` for development environment(contains inline source maps), use `easy-react.min.js` for production.
+The reference in browser is `window.EasyReact` and it has two properties: `App` as **easy-react** Constructor and `Provider` as contexts provider component.
-The reference in browser is `window.EasyReact`, make sure `window.React`, `window.ReactDOM` and `window.ReactDOMServer` are available before using these bundles.
+Make sure `window.React`, `window.ReactDOM` and `window.ReactDOMServer` are available before using these bundles.

 It is recommended to build your own bundles using **easy-react** package.